-Families of safety members who are killed in the line of duty may be entitled to special death benefits from CalPERS or other retirement systems.
+The families of public employees, including both safety and non-safety members, killed in the line of duty may be entitled to special death benefits from CalPERS or other retirement systems.
+There are limitations on eligibility, including per Labor Code §4707, and coordination with counsel is strongly recommended.

-The Legislature has enacted \$5406.7 effective 1/1/2015.
-This provides a potential lengthening of the time to file for a presumptive cancer related death claim available to dependents of certain safety personnel under \$3212.1.
-This new statute will apply to all pending cases but its application is complex.
+The Legislature enacted §5406.7 effective 1/1/2015.
+This provides a potential lengthening of the time to file for a presumptive cancer related death claim available to dependents of certain safety personnel under §3212.1.
+This statute applies to all pending cases but its application is complex.
 If applicable, it will extend the time to claim a death benefit from the statutory 240 weeks up to 420 weeks.
 It is recommended that you seek legal advice to determine if this extension applies.
-The Legislature has provided that this provision will only be effective through 1/1/2019 and thereafter it is automatically repealed.
+In 2018, the Legislature deleted the sunset clause that had provided that this provision would only be effective through 1/1/2019, thereby making the 420 week extension permanent.